nickspinale/bigword/README.md

 anyWord128BE = assembleR $ fmap (fromIntegral :: Word8 -> W 8) anyWord8
 ```

-`disassembleR` breaks a @'W' n@ into its constituent @d@-sized chunks, and combines them according to the provided monoid.
+`disassembleR` breaks a `W n` into its constituent `d`-sized chunks, and combines them according to the provided monoid.
 More significant chunks are combined first.
 Here is an example of creating a `Data.ByteString.Builder.builder` from a `W 128`: